ClickCease

 Recovery is a journey that lasts a lifetime.
 Making the person in recovery think about the weight of the timeline can be anxiety-provoking and daunting for them.
 Apart from substance use, people in recovery work with the emotional and mental trauma that often accompanies problematic and compulsive drug use.
 Seeing sobriety as something positive and supporting this journey is the best way to go about it.

-Encouraging Words to Say to Someone in Rehab
+Words of Encouragement to Say to Someone in or Going to Rehab

 Now that we have what not to say out of the way let’s get into a few kind words you can say to your loved one in rehab.
 Having a supportive and understanding community can make all the difference to those in recovery; knowing what to say can significantly make a difference in their confidence and outlook.